Orange Alert

 Forensic and National Security Sciences Institute (FNSSI)

-FNSSI programs prepare students for analyst positions in crime laboratories, private companies and federal agencies.
-Positions may include:
+Graduates are prepared for positions in crime laboratories, medical examiners’ offices, private companies and federal agencies.
+Pursue a career as a:

 • Forensic DNA Analyst*